ADSL broadband: Compare deals and providers

-A lot of broadband providers talk about offering “standard” broadband (as well as fibre-optic broadband).
-But what exactly does that mean?
-Learning some of the basic broadband lingo will equip you with the knowledge needed to find the right deal.
+Broadband companies talk about their “standard” broadband (as well as fibre-optic broadband).
+Some also talk about “ADSL” Internet plans.
+But what does that mean?
+We explain the lingo and how to find the right deal for you.

 What is ADSL broadband?

 ADSL broadband (or asymmetric digital subscriber line, in the jargon) is the most basic broadband connection available in the UK.
 Digital subscriber lines are a type of technology that allows data to be transmitted digitally over phone lines.

 An ADSL connection is brought to a customer’s home using copper wires which connect to a wall socket at the premises.